dinhx068/Bamazon/README.md

 * to run the the customer app go to the console and run
     * node customerCustomer.js

-* to run the manager app go to the console and run,
+* to run the manager app go to the console and run
     * node customerManager.js

 Some things to possibly add/change.